mooreds/docs-1/references/sql-operations.md

 #### Select star

-The `*` symbol will keep the items from 'data source' without changes:
+The `*` symbol selects the entire result without modifying it:

 ```sql
 SELECT *
 FROM connector.operation
 ```

-#### Columns selection
+#### Column selection

-Columns selection can be used to construct a JSON object with specific keys that will appear in the top level of the object.
+Column selection can be used to construct a JSON object with specific keys that will appear in the top level of the object.

-Columns selection cannot construct a nested JSON object or a JSON array, to construct these items use [JSON template](https://github.com/transposit/docs/tree/052cc31e86f4f0cb3c4c208bac0f55fd4ad10d9b/references/tql-reference.md#json-template).
+Columns selection cannot construct a nested JSON object or a JSON array; to construct these items use [JSON template](https://github.com/transposit/docs/tree/052cc31e86f4f0cb3c4c208bac0f55fd4ad10d9b/references/tql-reference.md#json-template).

 The syntax for columns selection is: